 Town Hall offices are open Monday evening from 7-9, and Tuesday and Thursday afternoons from 1-5.
 Refer to the Contact Page for more detailed information about reaching individual officers.

 Currently in Edgecomb, Claudia Coffin is Town Clerk, Treasurer and Registrar.
-So, this is where you will apply for marriage, dog, inland fishing and shellfish licenses.
+So, this is where you will apply for marriage, dog, inland fishing and shellfish licenses, and absentee ballots.

 As Treasurer, she collects any liens you owe the town.